 - Created - alerts the user that a job has been created, the second it is created.
 This is useful for alerting the user to upload artwork into the job.
 It is generally not needed if artwork will be uploaded by someone other than this user, as the Awaiting Approval alert is generally used for those cases.

 - Cancelled – The job has been cancelled.

 - Sent to Production – alerts the user that the job has been sent to the production area – could be a RIP or imposition program.
 This is the final state for tFLOW and only takes place after approval.

 - Resent to Production – alerts the user that the job has been sent again to production.
 Useful in cases of reprints.

-- RUSH Undone (by manager) - sends an alert if the manager manually sets the job status back to normal.
+- Job RUSH Alerts - sends an alert when a rush has been requested or cleared.sets the job status back to normal.